collinswakholi/ColorCorrectionPackage/README.md

 import numpy as np
 import pandas as pd

-from ColorCorrectionPipeline.core import ColorCorrection, Config from ColorCorrectionPipeline.key_functions import to_float64
+from ColorCorrectionPipeline.ccp import ColorCorrection from ColorCorrectionPipeline.Configs.configs import Config from ColorCorrectionPipeline.key_functions import to_float64

 # ─────────────────────────────────────────────────────────────────────────────